 The payload specifications section should describe what HASP resources you will use and how your payload will fit within the HASP constraints.
 This section should include your weight budget with uncertainties, mounting plate footprint, payload height, power budget, downlink serial telemetry rate, uplink serial command rate, anticipated use of analog downlink channels or additional discrete commands, as well as the desired payload location and orientation, and potential hazards.
-Also include a brief description of your anticipated procedures during integration with HASP and flight operations.
-You may also request resources that somewhat exceed those specified for your payload class or those that are not mentioned in this document.
+Also, include a brief description of your anticipated procedures during integration with HASP and flight operations.
+You may request resources that somewhat exceed those specified for your payload class or those not mentioned in this document.
+This request must be in the form of a waiver exemption request.
 See Section VIII for what should be included in a waiver request.
-Payloads that are significantly impacted by the limited resources available are unlikely to be good candidates for a HASP flight.
+Payloads significantly impacted by the limited resources available are unlikely to be good candidates for a HASP flight.

-A collection of preliminary drawings illustrating particular aspects of your payload are required in this application.
-Typical items to include here would be a dimensioned drawing of your payload, power circuit diagram showing wiring to the EDAC connector and all voltage converters, anticipated modifications to the payload mounting plate, sketches of your mounting structure, and illustrations of your preferred payload orientation and location on HASP.
-Failure to include this required information could potentially result in a rejection of your flight application.
+A collection of preliminary drawings illustrating particular aspects of your payload is required in this application.
+Typical items to include here would be a dimensioned drawing of your payload, a power circuit diagram showing wiring to the EDAC connector and all voltage converters, anticipated modifications to the payload mounting plate, sketches of your mounting structure, and illustrations of your preferred payload orientation and location on HASP.
+Failure to include this required information could result in a rejection of your flight application.

-Finally, completed documentation of any hazardous items you are planning to include in your payload, as identified in Table 2 and Appendix B, must be attached to your application.
-Failure to include this documentation will result in rejection of your application.
-Further, adding a hazard following acceptance of your application for HASP will result in disqualification of flight status.
+Finally, completed documentation of any hazardous items you plan to include in your payload, as identified in Table 2 and Appendix B, must be attached to your application.
+Failure to include this documentation will result in the rejection of your application.
+Further, adding a hazard following acceptance of your application for HASP will disqualify flight status.

-An example HASP Student Payload Application is provided on the HASP website along with this CFP and the application cover page in MS Word format.
+An example of the HASP Student Payload Application is provided on the HASP website along with this CFP and the application cover page in MS Word format.
 The example application is from a previous student team that provided most of the information we want to see in a HASP application.
-HOWEVER, note that these applications were submitted several years ago before new documentation requirements concerning hazards, safety, and faculty advisor role were put in place.
+HOWEVER, note that these applications were submitted several years ago before new documentation requirements concerning hazards, safety, and faculty advisor roles were implemented.
 We strongly advise that ALL members of student teams considering applying for a HASP seat read the current HASP CFP, the application template, the example application, and the HASP Student Payload Interface Manual.
-All of these documents can be found on the HASP "Participant Information" page https://laspace.lsu.edu/hasp/Participantinfo.php.
+These documents are on the HASP "Participant Information" page https://laspace.lsu.edu/hasp/Participantinfo.php.

-Once completed, your application should be submitted electronically as a fully searchable PDF or MS Word or in hardcopy to the address listed in section XI by October 30, 2023.
-As the applications are reviewed, priority will be given to those payloads that are clearly student designed, built, managed, and operated, but projects with only a partial student component are also welcome to apply.
+Once completed, your application should be submitted (see section XI) via the online submission form as a fully searchable PDF or MS Word or in hardcopy to the address listed in section XI by November 04, 2024.
+As the applications are reviewed, priority will be given to those payloads that are clearly student-designed, built, managed, and operated.
+Still, projects with only a partial student component are also welcome to apply.
 The application will be reviewed for completeness, consistency, scientific or technical justification, and ability to fit within the HASP constraints.
-Seat awards will be announced in early December 2023.
+Seat awards will be announced in early December 2024.